vanlongtran/helloworldpy/readme.txt

-Ch 1 & 2 Lesson notes
+Ch 1 & 2 Lesson
+Django for Beginners by William S. Vincent

-Command prompt comoon commands:
+Command prompt common commands:
 • cd (change down a directory)
 • cd .. (change up a directory)
 • ls (list files in your current directory)